-LA will continue to conduct outreach in rural areas, partnering with the Mixteco Indigena Community Organizing Project of Santa Maria (MICOP), to reach monolingual Mixteco speakers, and we are in the process of applying for a state grant that would allow us to recruit, train, and hire Mixteco speaking staff to serve this vulnerable population.
+LA will continue to conduct outreach in rural areas, partnering with the Mixteco Indigena Community Organizing Project of Santa Maria (MICOP), to reach monolingual Mixteco speakers, and we are in the process of applying for a federal grant that would allow us to conduct research on best practices for this underserved population and improve our culturally relevant services.

+LA also addresses barriers to housing and supportive services by providing culturally relevant services in both English and Spanish, with interpreters available for other languages; individualized needs case management and "Self-Sufficiency Planning"; and comprehensive wraparound services before, during, and after housing is attained.
 LA will continue to offer all survivor services - including written and web-based informational materials - in both English and Spanish.
 100% of our client-facing staff are bilingual in English and Spanish.

 In addition to working with individual survivors, our Housing Advocates and other LA staff engage in a variety of collaborative community efforts to hold offenders accountable, promote restorative justice, and provide adequate resources and opportunities for survivors.
 For example, LA has partnered with the District Attorney's office to offer education as part of a criminal diversion program, worked to help establish the SLO Legal Alternatives Corporation to increase free legal services in the county, and has been an active member of our local Supportive Housing Consortium since its inception.
+LA also collaborates with and provides referrals to partner agencies.

-43. Describe the actions the organization will take to serve subpopulations that the CoC has identified as being underserved.
+44. Describe the actions the organization will take to serve subpopulations that the CoC has identified as being underserved.